How Chinese Medicine Addresses Detoxification

 Kidneys and Detoxification

 In Chinese medicine, the proper function of the Kidney System can be maintained or repaired with tonic herb formulas taken over time.
 In western herbalism, kidney herbs typically refer to potent diuretic herbs that will stimulate the kidneys directly such as dandelion.
-While sometimes useful, overstimulation of the Kidney energetic organ system according to Chinese medicine can further damage the system and weaken the kidneys rendering them even less efficient in their ability to eliminate.
+While sometimes useful, over-stimulation of the Kidney energetic organ system according to Chinese medicine can further damage the system and weaken the kidneys rendering them even less efficient in their ability to eliminate.
 The kidneys and bladder are vital in the elimination of the toxins from the liver.
 The Kidney energetic system in Chinese medicine typically suffers from deficiency rather than excess.
-Look to our Yin Valley formula.

 Toxins and foreign substances in our tissue can lead to premature aging, disease, and pain.
 Natural herbs for detoxing can be beneficial if your body is not independently eliminating toxins efficiently, or you have been exposed to a large amount of toxins; these would include pesticides, air pollution, plastics, pharmaceuticals, cleaners, solvents, alcohol (in large quantities), preservatives, food coloring, heavy metals, chemicals, hair dyes, etc.